A defining year for capacity building in Lagos State

 They covered an impressive range of themes including leadership and management, digital transformation, ethics in public administration, communication and emotional intelligence, service delivery, project management and many others, each tailored to enhance efficiency, competence and productivity in the discharge of duties.

-Reflecting on this achievement, Mr Ayantayo, remarked that the sustained commitment to capacity building is a deliberate expression of the government’s conviction that no institution rises above the quality of its human capital.
+Reflecting on this achievement, the Honourable Commissioner for Establishments and Training, Mr Afolabi Ayantayo, remarked that the sustained commitment to capacity building is a deliberate expression of the government’s conviction that no institution rises above the quality of its human capital.
 In his words:

 For the Permanent Secretary, Mrs Olubusola Abidakun, the success of the year’s training programmes is a culmination of a consistent strategy that combines vision with careful planning.
 She described the experience as both rewarding and transformative.